Michelle Badash, MS

 A specialist will determine the grade of the tumor.
 Astrocytomas are graded from I to IV.
 These grades indicate the outlook and rate of tumor growth.

 Treatment is based on the location, size, and grade of the tumor.
 Treatment may include:

 involves the use of radiation to kill cancer cells or shrink the tumor.
-Radiation may be:
+Radiation therapy may be:

 is the use of drugs to kill cancer cells.
 It may be given in many forms, including pill, injection, and a tube called a catheter.
 The drugs enter the bloodstream.
 They travel through the body destroying mostly cancer cells.
 Some healthy cells are also destroyed.

-There are no prevention guidelines since the exact cause of astrocytoma is not known.
+There are no current guidelines to prevent an astrocytoma because the cause is unknown.